rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 ======================

-This document extends the {{ICESDP}} specification to allow the generation and resolution of ICE candidates that use mDNS FQDN names.
+This document extends the {{ICESDP}} specification to allow the generation and resolution of ICE candidates that use a specific subset of FQDN addresses.
 Section 5.1 of {{ICESDP}} states that 'An agent generating local candidates MUST NOT use FQDN addresses.
 An agent processing remote candidates MUST ignore candidate lines that include candidates with FQDN or IP address